mongodb/specifications/source/mongodb-handshake/handshake.md

 | -------------------- | ----- |
 | `AWS_EXECUTION_ENV`  | `EC2` |

-9. Valid container and FaaS provider
+9. Valid container and FaaS provider.
+This test MUST verify that only the container metadata is present in `client.env`.

 | Environment Variable              | Value              |
 | --------------------------------- | ------------------ |